rivaisali/ruby-api/README.md

 You will be guided through each step.

 > Note: The live stream settings used by default in this example application are based on the 'Other RTSP Pull' encoder setting described in our user interface on https://cloud.wowza.com/.
-The data, along with lots of other examples of different live stream setups, are stored in JSON files in the [data/live_stream/](https://github.com/WowzaMediaSystems/wsc-api-examples-ruby/tree/master/data/live_stream) directory:
+The data - along with lots of other examples of different live stream setups - are stored in JSON files in the [data/live_stream/](https://github.com/WowzaMediaSystems/wsc-api-examples-ruby/tree/master/data/live_stream) directory in this repository:

 ```json
 # data/live_stream/other_rtsp_pull.json